-Every time you’re tempted to buy that new, must-have tool, or to test out a new marketing method, or even to switch business models entirely, you’re falling victim to this business killer.
+Every time you’re tempted to buy that new, must-have tool.
+Test out a new marketing method, or even to switch business models entirely.
+You’re falling victim to this business killer.

 Here’s the problem with shiny object syndrome.
 It prevents you from achieving success by shifting your focus away just when you’re about to hit your sweet spot.
 It’s true.
 I’ve seen it happen time and time again.
-A promising startup just begins to make sales and gain a following, and then out of the blue, the owner does a pivot into a completely unrelated niche or business.
+A promising startup just begins to make sales and gain a following.
+Then out of the blue, the owner does a pivot into a completely unrelated niche or business.

 All that work… just gone.